ironstar-io/testcafe-drupal-example/README.md

-# TestCafe Drupal Examples
+# Tokaido TestCafe

 A repo with a set of baseline tests integrated with the [TestCafe Drupal](https://github.com/ironstar-io/testcafe-drupal) npm library.

-See `./tests` for the example tests
+This repository is used in the `tok test` command to download and run a basic set of tests on first run.